How Your Assets Are Divided During A Divorce

 What Counts As ‘Marital Assets?’

 Martial assets are generally any asset obtained during the marriage.
 However, this excludes assets such as:

 - Property owned by either spouse before the marriage

 - Assets that were gifted to either spouse

 - Assets outlined in a pre- or postnuptial agreement

 Any remaining assets that were acquired by either spouse during the marriage are generally subject to the equitable division process during a divorce.

-We Will Walk You Through All Your Assets Together
+I Will Walk You Through All Your Assets Together